Intel unleashes new Xeon processors for the network and edge

 New Intel Xeon chips

-Targeted at enterprises, cloud vendors and CSPs, the Intel Xeon D series will be made up of two new chips - the D-1700 and D-2700 - which Intel says are purpose-built to operate in the rugged, and space- and power-constrained environments found at the edge.
+Targeted at enterprises, cloud vendors and CSPs, the Intel Xeon D-1700 and D-2700 are purpose-built to operate in the rugged, and space- and power-constrained environments found at the edge, says Intel.

 The D-1700 is scalable from four to ten cores and the D-2700 from four to twenty cores, which offers customers a broad performance range that should service all common use cases.
 The new chips also feature up to 64 PCIe 4.0 lanes and up to 100GbE in Ethernet throughput.